Select book by title

 Much Ado About You, by Eloisa James

-To paraphrase Jane Austen, there are few romance novelists whom I really love, and still fewer of whom I think well.
-Eloisa James is one of the few writers that I love (well, more or less) and think well of--at least well enough to shell out the full cover price for, an honor that I reserve for a mere handful of authors...
+To paraphrase Jane Austen, there are few romance novelists whom I really love, and fewer still of whom I think well.
+Eloisa James is one of the few writers whom I both love (well, more or less) and think well of—at least well enough to shell out the full cover price for, an honor that I reserve for a mere handful of authors.
+Her eight romance novels are fresh, well written twists on old favorites...

 Murder on the Orient Express, by Agatha Christie